-Assume the nodes are numbered by the order in which they receive their data from the camera node C, and let us consider a node n.
-Initially, node n is idle while all preceding nodes receive their data.
-It then starts receiving data once C starts to transmit the overlap shared between nodes n and n - 1, followed by the data destined to node n only, and finally the overlap shared between nodes n and n + 1.
+Assume the processing nodes are numbered by the order in which they receive their data from the camera node C, and let us consider a node n.
+Initially, node n is waiting while all preceding nodes receive their data.
+It then starts receiving data once C starts to transmit the overlap shared between nodes n and n-1, followed by the data destined to node n only, and finally the overlap shared between nodes n and n + 1.
 Once node n has received the data, feature detection and descriptor extraction are performed on the sub-area $Z{i,n}$.
-Finally the descriptors are transmitted to S. However, as the size of a descriptor is small compared to the image data in the case of modern binary descriptors like BRISK [4], we do not consider the time it takes to transmit them to S. Figure 2 illustrates the phases for N = 3.
+Finally the descriptors are transmitted to S. For high resolution grayscale images, the image data is in the order of tens of Mbits, while in the case of modern binary descriptors like BRISK [2], the size of the descriptors is in the order of a few hundred bits, which gives a few hundreds of kbits descriptor data for realistic M^ .
+Due to the two orders of magnitude difference, we do not consider the time it takes to transmit the descriptors to S, and define the completion time as the sum of the reception, feature detection and descriptor extraction times.
+Figure 2 illustrates the phases for N = 3.